NonStatic2014/onnxruntime/dockerfiles/README.md

 1. Build the docker image from the Dockerfile in this repository.
   ```
+  # If you have a Linux machine, preface this command with "sudo"

   docker build -t onnxruntime-ngraph -f Dockerfile.ngraph .
   ```